emi420/whatsapp-location-parser/README.md

 # WhatsApp Location Parser

-This very simple web app can read locations shared on a WhatsApp chat exported to .txt and parse them as GeoJSON for displaying them on a map and also download as a file.
+This very simple web app can read locations shared on a WhatsApp chat exported to .txt or .zip and parse them as GeoJSON for displaying them on a map and also download as a file.

 It was developed to help emergency services and humanitarian organizations to get locations from people in the field during disasters and emergencies.